• Home |

 Why We Chose It

 One of the biggest selling points for the 300 BLK is its ability to fire both supersonic and subsonic ammo reliably.
-However, the main issue with subsonic hunting ammo is that it typically has subpar expansion.
+However, the main issue with subsonic hunting ammo is that it typically has subpar terminal expansion.

-Developed using the same Flex Tip (FTX) Hornady used in their LeveRevolution line of ammo, the Sub-X bullet is designed for deep penetration and expansion at muzzle velocities below the speed of sound.
-This makes for a quieter, low recoil round that is hearing-safe when used with a suppressor/silencer.
+Hornady fixed that by loading this subsonic cartridge with the Sub-X bullet.
+Developed using the same Flex Tip featured in Hornady's LEVERevolution line of ammo, the Sub-X is designed for deep penetration and expansion at impact velocities well below the speed of sound.
+That gives this round deadly terminal ballistics in addition to a quiet report and remarkably low recoil.

-Winchester Power Point 150 grain JSP
+Winchester Power-Point 150 Grain JSP

 Specs